shadowsocks/ChinaDNS/README.md

 [![Build Status]][Travis CI]
 [![Coverage Status]][Coverage]

-Fix [weird things] with DNS in China.
+Protect yourself against DNS poisoning in China.

-If you want to fix other weird things as well, you might also want to use [ShadowVPN].
+In order to bypass IP blocking, you also need VPN software like [ShadowVPN].

 Install
 -------